Kyubugai/Twitch-Chat-Translator/README.md

 # Twitch-Chat-Translator
+THE EXECUTABLE FILE .EXE MIGHT SHOW A WINDOWS WARNING IF YOU DON'T TRUST IT:
+Download the python code and run it through your terminal

 This is a python script that can translate the messages in chat if they aren't in english(doesn't translate languages without special characters for example french or spanish) and send the translated messages in the chat